 The Mechanics of Golf Swing Lag

-Understanding the mechanics of golf swing lag can significantly impact your game.
 Lag in golf helps generate power and improve accuracy by harnessing energy through precise body movements.

 Role of the Wrists and Forearms

-Your wrists and forearms play a crucial role in creating lag.
 The wrist hinge is essential in the backswing, setting the stage for storing energy.

-By maintaining a proper angle between your forearm and the club shaft, you can achieve an effective lag.
 This positioning allows you to unleash stored power during the downswing, increasing clubhead speed and driving the ball further.

-It’s important to practice maintaining this angle without overthinking or disrupting your natural motion.
 Keep your wrists flexible and responsive to achieve optimal lag, which will lead to improved performance.

 The Relationship Between Club Shaft and Lag

-The club shaft acts like a spring in your swing.
 When you initiate the downswing, your lower body should lead, allowing the arms and club shaft to trail behind.

 This creates a “lag” effect, where the club head lags behind the grip.